Best Crypto Wallets

 In order to get going, you need to either use the mobile app, or you will need access to a compatible browser to work on your desktop.
 You can use the browser extension, or a desktop app but you have to start through Chrome, Brave, or Firefox.

-It might be easiest to setup on the desktop, and then sign in on your mobile later, but either way does work.
+It might be easiest to set up on the desktop, and then sign in on your mobile later, but either way does work.

 1. Install and Sign Up

-First things first, you have to head over to MetaMask and determine what browser or device you are downloading onto.
+To get going, you have to head over to MetaMask and determine what browser or device you are downloading onto.
 It’s a step-by-step process that requires you to know your device a little bit, but it’s not overly challenging to complete.

 2. Get Started & Create a Wallet